Brunswick Fire Station and Flats

-The Brunswick Fire Station and Flats, located at 24 Blyth Street, Brunswick, in inner-city Melbourne, Victoria, Australia, was constructed in 1937–1938.
-Designed by Seabrook and Fildes, it was the first fire station commissioned by the Melbourne Metropolitan Fire Brigade to embrace a Modernist ideology.
+The Brunswick Fire Station and Flats is a fire station and staff apartments, located at 24 Blyth Street, Brunswick, an inner-northern suburb of Melbourne in Victoria, Australia.
+Constructed in 1937–1938 and designed by Seabrook and Fildes in the Inter-war Functionalist & Moderne style, it was the first fire station commissioned by the Melbourne Metropolitan Fire Brigade to embrace a Modernist ideology.

+The building was added to the Victorian Heritage Register on 6 May 1992 in recognition of its historical and architectural significance.
+The site was also added to non-statutory lists by the Victorian branch of the National Trust on 15 April 1992 and by the City of Merri-bek in c.
+1990.